realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 it signals unscoped constraint.

-Reality enforces limits through:
+### 3.1 The Clamp Inference Principle

+If a system:

+- Could branch combinatorially
+- Could accelerate indefinitely
+- Could transform without bound

+but does not,

+then a transformation clamp exists.

+Clamps may include:

+- Rate limits
-- Rate ceilings
+- Energy ceilings
+- Information bandwidth limits
+- Metabolic costs
-- Resource depletion
+- Thermodynamic constraints
-- Fatigue
+- Computational complexity
 - Friction
 - Damping
-- Collapse
 - Termination rules

+If transformation were unbounded:

+- Stability would collapse
+- Identity would dissolve
+- Causality would fragment
+- Persistence would fail

+The existence of persistent structure implies bounded transformation.

+### 3.2 Clamp Detection as a Tracing Tool

-If something appears infinite in a bounded system, one of the following is true:
+Whenever a variable appears unbounded in a bounded system, ask:

-1. The model exceeds its valid scale
-2. A constraint has been abstracted away
-3. The variable is mis-specified
-4. The frame is incomplete
+- Where is the rate ceiling?
+- Where is the energy budget?
+- Where is the friction?
+- Where is the termination rule?
+- Where is the damping mechanism?

+If none can be identified, the model is incomplete.

 Infinity is not automatically false.